← Back to work

 Key Insight

-The budget-first approach — the most unconventional design decision — tested as the strongest feature.
-Users didn't just find it useful; they questioned why other travel apps don't work this way.
+The budget-first approach - the most unconventional decision - tested as the strongest feature.

 01